IVRPowers/blog/content/post/products/virgo-business.md

 #	Times and habits have changed.
 Health and Safety are first.
 Simplify and Speed too.
 ---

-Interactive Powers has released Virgo Healthcare in response to the overwhelming increase virtual visits sparked by the COVID-19 global pandemic.
-The simplest,  accessible and secure Telehealth solution offers easy and immediate coverage of the consultation process, including collaboration and virtual attention optimizing the patient experience of the visit.
+Interactive Powers has released **Virgo Business** in response to the overwhelming increase virtual visits sparked by the COVID-19 global pandemic.
+The simplest,  accessible and secure video calling solution offers easy and immediate coverage of a telework process, including collaboration and virtual attention optimizing the user experience of the visit.

 Powered by Video RTC (WebRTC) - [Interactive Powers](http://www.ivrpowers.com/)